cdapio/cdap/docs/developer-guide/source/programming.rst

 	@ProcessInput
 	public void tokenize(String text, InputContext context) throws Exception {
 	  Tokenizer tokenizer;
-	  // if this failed before, fall back to simple white space if (context.getRetryCount() > 0) {
+	  // If this failed before, fall back to simple white space if (context.getRetryCount() > 0) {
 	    tokenizer = new WhiteSpaceTokenizer();
 	  }
-	  // is this code?
+	  // Is this code?
 If its origin is named "code", then assume yes else if ("code".equals(context.getOrigin())) {
 	    tokenizer = new CodeTokenizer();
 	  }
 	  else {
-	    // use the smarter tokenizer
+	    // Use the smarter tokenizer
 	    tokenizer = new NaturalLanguageTokenizer();
 	  }
 	  for (String token : tokenizer.tokenize(text)) {